andyliu0248/automaple/README.md

 - [Intercept game packets] so that no need to get vision working.

 To-dos:
-- (Check √) Complete image layer for screen capturing/pixel accessing in macOS.
+- (Check √) Image layer for screen capturing/pixel accessing in macOS.
 Thanks [StackOverflow]!
-- Design a character info layer to read character info (max HP/MP, pot rate and keys, attack skill keys and delays, etc) from a text file.
+- Character info layer to read character info (max HP/MP, pot rate and keys, attack skill keys and delays, etc) from a text file.
-- Design a character control layer to do the grinding.
+- Character control layer to do the grinding.
 Perhaps on the highest level will use a subsumption architecture.
 Behaviors and their relative hierarchy: recast skill -> loot -> npc -> switch platform -> grind.
 Lower level need not use the same architecture.
+- Geography class to specify properties of each geography, as well as possible transitions between them.
-- Design a map-info layer that stores (or reads from a file?) the geography of the current map.
-If possible can also let the game bot to explore the map and figure out the geography by itself, but seems pretty hard given my current knowledge.
-Four types of geography: floor, slope, rope, and door.
+- Map-info layer that records (or reads from a file?) the geography of the current map.
+    - If possible can also let the game bot to explore the map and figure out the geography by itself, but seems pretty hard given my current knowledge.
+(Update: actually implemented a function that outputs the position of the character continuously.
+Only need a working Geography class so that can record geography)
+    - Four types of geography: floor, slope, rope, and door.
 A grinding- and moving-style is associated with each instance of geography.
 Each instance also records the pixel range in the mini map, so can know the current position of the player.

 [StackOverflow]: http://neverfear.org/blog/view/156/OS_X_Screen_capture_from_Python_PyObjC